yeofrancis/github-docs-example/README.md

 ```
 > Here is an example of using codeblocks for an error that appear in Python and Terraform.

+Provide codeblock for an error instead of a screenshot.
+A screenshot is taken from your computer, a photo is taken from your phone.

+> cases where you need to take photo with phone is when you need to show something like keyboard, which does not appear on computer screen.

 ## Step 2 - How to take screenshots
 A screenshot is when you capture a part of yourt screen from laptop, desktop or phone.
 This is not to be confused with take a photo with your phone.